Unit 3: Advanced Topics & Disease Prevention¶

 Client: "Sure."

 Coach: "When I look at the actual research, the biggest returns come from sleep, nutrition, exercise, and stress management.
-Supplements are more like extra credit once those are solid: nice-to-have, not need-to-have.
-How's your sleep been lately?"
+Supplements are more like extra credit once those are solid, meaning they can be nice-to-have, not need-to-have.
+How’s your sleep been lately?"

 Client: "Honestly?
 Not great.
 I'm up late most nights and probably get about five or six hours."

-Coach: "Got it.
-That's really common, by the way, you're definitely not alone there.
-Here's the good news: improving sleep can do far more for your longevity than any supplement stack.
-The effect sizes aren't even close.
+Coach: "Got it, and you’re definitely not alone there.
+The good news is that improving sleep can do far more for your longevity than any supplement stack.
+The effect sizes aren’t even close.
 If we focus there first, then later we can talk about how to have a good conversation with your doctor about whether any supplements make sense for you.
 How does that sound?"

 Client: "That actually makes me feel better.
 I was kind of dreading adding more pills to my routine."